jkimlab/TAMA/README.md

         * If you want to analyze with other taxonomic ranks, you need to download additional databases using taxonomic rank options. please add taxonomic rank options
-        * Example: target taxonomic rank: species, genus, phylum
+        * Example:
+          If you want to analyze with species, genus, and phylum, run the setup.pl with below options.

         ./setup.pl --db --species --genus --phylum

-* Before downloading the database, please check the required disk space (To download and set the databases, you need to prepare about twice as much storage space.)
+* Before downloading the database, please check the required disk space (To download and set the databases, you need to prepare about twice as much storage space, respectively.)

 | Tool       | Species | Genus | Family | Order | Class | Phylum |
 | :----:     | :-----: | :---: | :----: | :---: | :---: | :----: |